phoebeschmidt/earthquake-song/README.md

 from `/server`:

-`npm run dev` to run both concurrently.

-OR, for development I prefer separate console windows (so I can more easily check for errors and make sure they are building on changes, etc):
-Still in `/server` directory, in one terminal tab run: `npm run server`, and in another: `npm run client`.
+in one terminal tab run: `npm run server`, and in another: `npm run client`.

 ### Server ###